Aeroflot Flight 101/435: Hijacking

 According to the TASS news agency, the aircraft "had to alter its course as a result of forcible actions of an armed criminal on board and landed in the northeastern part of the People's Republic of China".
 In 1970, following the hijacking of Aeroflot Flight 244, aircraft captains in the Soviet Union were allowed to possess arms on board; but Abramyan, despite being armed, decided not to resist as it required unbuckling his seat's safety harness.
 However, he managed to contact air traffic control through a concealed button and report the hijacking.

 When the aircraft landed in China, it ran out of food and the temperature outside the aircraft was -25 C. The Chinese did not allow the crew to warm the cabin because it required starting the engines.
 Later the passengers were given food and accommodation in a Hailar hotel.
 The Soviet embassy in Beijing was notified of the incident.

 The next day, the passengers were given questionnaires with only name and purpose of visit to be filled out.
 The passengers were advised to write "tourist trip" as the purpose of the visit.
 Then they visited Qiqihar, ate in a local restaurant and received Chinese vacuum flasks as gifts.

 Aftermath

 The passengers returned from Harbin to Chita on a Tupolev Tu-134.
-Shamil Alimuradov was found guilty after a one-day trial in the Harbin Intermediate People's Court, where he was represented by a Chinese lawyer, and sentenced in March 1986 to eight years in prison.
+Shamil Alimuradov was found guilty in China after a one-day trial in the Harbin Intermediate People's Court, where he was represented by a Chinese lawyer, and sentenced in March 1986 to eight years in prison.
 After three years he was returned to the Soviet Union, where he was sentenced to five more years under Soviet laws.
 The hijacked aircraft was flown back to the Soviet Union in January 1986.